pivotal/docs-platform-automation/docs/pipelines/single-product.md

 * (Optional) A working [credhub][credhub] setup with its own UAA client and secret.

-!!! info "Retrieving products from pivnet"
+!!! info "Retrieving products from Tanzu Network"
     Please ensure products have been procured from Tanzu Network using the [reference-resources][reference-resources].